When you don’t often read older science fiction, it is wonderful to get a pleasant surprise, such as with A Matter of Oaths by Helen S. Wright.

 I don’t often read books that was published before 2000 – much less books from the 1980’s – not because I necessarily dislike reading older works, though they are often so problematic, but because I am busy reading the new books that come out.
 I did however pick up “A Matter of Oaths” after a recommendation of it from a trusted source.
 And boy was I glad that I did!

 I really enjoyed all of the characters.
 They felt like people!
 Brilliant people with huge personalities – as space opera ought have.
 I really am a sucker for competent people.
-One of the two protagonists is a female spaceship commander in her over 60 – and she has bad hip.
-The main protagonist is black man with curly hair and patchy skin and everyone clearly thinks that he is beautiful!

 It’s the kind of book that don’t hold your hand with the world building but just expect you to keep up.
 I am a sucker for this kind of space opera!
+The writing feels modern and not even the techno-babble feels outdated!